 The Institute offers special courses for people who are looking for a program that is strong in both academics and hands-on in a specific field.
 At the Spanish Language Institute, students receive outstanding instruction from native speakers who are experienced in helping them achieve the language proficiency they need to be effective.
 At the same time, students have the opportunity to live in a middle class, Costa Rican home and do volunteer service, twice a week, in a ministry to poor families.

 To set up a program for you, please use our Contact Us form to contact the Academic Director (choose “Academic Director” in the To: field), who will endeavor to put together a program designed to meet your particular needs.

 SPAN 104 Spanish for Health Staff

-This course aims to increase relevant vocabulary for students that are or will be involved in a medical career or service.
-It aims also at helping the communication skills of students through role – playing and reading.
+This course aims to increase relevant vocabulary for students who are or will be involved in a medical career or service.
+It aims also at helping the communication skills of students through role-playing and reading.

 SPAN 205 Spanish for Business Administration

-This course aims to acquire vocabulary in this specific area.
+This course aims to aid students in acquiring vocabulary for business administration.
 Students investigate, expose and discuss issues related to the world of business and business administration.
-They will also learn technological vocabulary and learn to write business documents in general.
+They will also learn technology vocabulary and learn to write business documents in general.